mohamadrasooldeveloper/mohamadrasooldeveloper/README.md

-#  Hi there, I'm Rasool 👋
+#  Hi there, I'm MOHAMADRASOOL 👋

 ---

 ## 🌟 About Me

-I am Rasool, a Full Stack Developer from Kerman, Iran.
+I am MOHAMADRASOOL, a Full Stack Developer from Kerman, Iran.
 I specialize in HTML, CSS, JavaScript, Python, and Django, and I’m currently deepening my expertise in React and Next.js.I have a deep passion for learning, building real-world projects, and staying up to date with the latest technologies.
 I love combining beautiful UI with powerful backend logic using Tailwind CSS, PostgreSQL, and Django REST Framework. https://msjdeveloper.ir/
 ---